|

 settlement application.

-employer’s signature is not required, but the employer is still doing business
+the employer’s signature is not required, but the employer is still doing

-in Ohio, BWC will notify the employer of the filing of the C-240 and provide
+business in Ohio, BWC will notify the employer of the filing of the C-240 and

-the employer does not respond within 30 days, BWC will process the settlement
+If the employer does not respond within 30 days, BWC will process the

 ii.
 If